 Don't listen to what your current firm tells you about not disclosing this information.
-It is concerned that you will tell other employers that work is slow, which could imply that the group is having major problems.
+It is concerned that you will tell other employers that work is slow, which will make it look like it is not doing well.
 It is protecting and looking out for its reputation.
 Don't risk your credibility because of this issue.